 Flexing your fundraising muscles

-We're just a little bit over 2 months from race day and it's time to begin fundraising!
+We're less than 6 weeks from race day and it's time to begin fundraising!

 Below are some helpful hints for how to encourage giving in your community.

 Host a fundraiser.
 Whether you decide to put on a beef n' beer, silent auction or bowl-a-thon with your closest friends, hosting an event is a great way to raise funds and awareness for desmoid tumors.
 Cash and checks you receive can be added as offline donations to your fundraising page.

 Here are past events that were hosted by community members committed to raising funds for a cure.